DrazDarkModdingHub/heartlandredux/README.md

 * A file named '4gb patch.exe' should have been copied with the **Game Folder Files**
 * Target both the **Oblivion.exe** and **OblivionLauncher.exe** executables in your root Oblivion directory.
 Both executables will now have been patched to improve the memory that can be allocated to their processes.

+### BSA Decompression

+This step is not strictly required, but may improve your performance.

+1. In your Heartland installation, navigate to the **Tools** folder and then the **Oblivion BSA Decompressor** folder.
+2. Run **Oblivion BSA Decompressor.exe**.
+3. Point it to your Oblivion installation and let it run  .

+Typically this will reduce stuttering and load times by removing outdated 2006 zlib compression.
+This may mean your Oblivion installation will take up slightly more storage space.

 ## Post Installation

 ### Running the Game